 They respond to these objections in either of two ways.

 A second response is truer to tradition, regarding the effort to employ the Christian ethic as an impossible but noble quest and one assisted by grace.
-The devotion to a deeper and obscured good in conflict with the apparent ones of this world requires some assaults on reason to enlarge the scope of reality as all the brands of Gnosticism demonstrate, but the beliefs thus secured may be consistent.
-The problem then lies in actually employing an ethic derived from them, for the insistence on continual self-sacrifice cannot succeed, and devout Christians who live in imitation of Christ—though their numbers be few—must face a lifetime of frustration so as to reap their eternal reward as they deny themselves even the most wholesome of human goods in order to devote their attention to the dear neighbor in need.
+The devotion to a deeper and obscured good in conflict with the apparent ones of this world requires some assaults on reason to enlarge the scope of reality as all the brands of gnosticism demonstrate, but the beliefs thus secured may be consistent.
+The problem then lies in actually employing an ethic derived from them, for the insistence on continual self-sacrifice cannot succeed, and devout Christians who live in imitation of Christ—though their numbers be few—must face a lifetime of frustration so as to reap their eternal reward as they deny themselves even the most wholesome of human goods in order to devote their attention to all other persons.
 Kiekegaard saw this dilemma most clearly, the result of which was to force the recognition that “the movements of faith must consistently be made by virtue of the absurd.”
 The theological historian Karen Armstrong fleshes out this koan in her magisterial The Case for God, arguing that all religious belief affronts the rational sense, and that Christianity in general elevates the demand for active commitment as a mystical kind of doxastic venture: one acts in defiance of reason in the expression of faith rather than in accord with it.
 In this approach faith must be an irrational leap beyond the ethical, an absolute commitment to God as totally other and to others as God’s image on earth.
-Faith cannot stem from reason or be reconciled to it, and so faith and the duties it requires must violate it.
+In this view, faith cannot stem from reason or be reconciled to it, and so faith and the duties it requires must violate it.
 By definition then, one should not expect this effort to be either sensible or sustainable.
-Pascal had it right when he declared that “the heart has its reasons that reason knows little of.”
+Pascal had it right when he declared that “the heart has its reasons that reason knows nothing of.”
 Now these reasons might conceivably be extra-rational: incapable of being rationally justified yet not also violating it.
 Perhaps this is what Pascal meant by the phrase, “The last act of reason is to know what it is incapable of.”
-But Kierkegaard and Armstrong clearly disagree with Pascal’s compatibilism, arguing that faith does not go beyond rationality but is instead contradictory to it.
+But Kierkegaard and Armstrong clearly disagree with Pascal’s compatibilism, arguing that faith does not go beyond rationality but must instead oppose it by the power of will.
 The distinction between these two views is hugely important for the ethical life of the believer.
 Aquinas and Augustine and other fathers of the faith argue for the former, and the explicit position of Roman Catholic doctrine reflects that sense of a supernatural knowledge that completes natural reasoning.
 This is the position clearly expressed in Fides et Ratio, Pope John Paul II’s encyclical of 1998.
 What Armstrong, Kierkegaard, and the reformed epistemology of Protestantism argue for is something quite different: a moral stance that regards reasoning itself as hopelessly compromised either by the ontological nature of divinity or by original sin, either requiring one to seek the divine grace of revelation as infallible guide to moral behavior.
 This position challenges the moral agent to live always in violation of his own reason.
 Whatever resemblance to an ethical system it evokes involves more a commitment to renewal of an intentionality of sacrifice than a lived system of reasoning choice.
 Seen in this light, the rituals and pursuits of belief become an alternative to the operation of practical reason, even a corrective to it.
 The City of God cannot be reconciled with the City of Man.
 The rationalist interpretation of religious morality undertaken by Aquinas and disseminated by evidentialists since the eighteenth century is in this view a dead end.
 Fideism, faith in defiance of knowledge, has its corollary in moral intentionality in defiance of consequence.

 Knowing this and confronting the confusion attendant to the Great Commandment, it should hardly surprise us that most Christians live a morality indistinguishable from that employed by the postmodern egotists they condemn (see “Postmodernism’s Unsettling Disagreements”).
 Their differences are rooted less in their behavior than in the warrant each uses.
 Christians appeal to faith to justify actions in violation not only of their reason but also of their instinctual preference for family and warrant it most frequently by authority or by a coherentist revelation (see “Can Belief Be Knowledge?”).
-Postmodernists utterly reject revelation, respecting an equally private instinct or some cultural authority for moral guidance.
+Postmodernists utterly reject revelation, respecting an equally private instinct or some cultural value for moral guidance.
 Both attempts are similarly tainted.
 The Christian must confront the difficulty of maintaining this purest and least natural focus on an intentionality of self-sacrifice in defiance of desire.
 The postmodernist faces the immediacy of her desire coupled with an inability to reconcile conflict with those whose morality grows from other cultural or experiential roots, however they might define these.
 Furthermore, she lacks the means to settle internal conflict stemming from the multiplicity of cultures that touch her moral existence.
 These ethics fail to meet the demands of the principle of non-contradiction.
 They cannot be reasonably called ethical systems.

 Whether justified by God or man, most persons act out of an instinctive tribalism that moves them to value themselves and those they love differently from strangers.
 They actively seek to satisfy the desires of those they love while they feel a far feebler duty to assist others, or perhaps they feel no duty at all.
 We might consider their moral bullseye to have three rings: themselves, those they love including family and friends, and strangers.
 Their relationships entail both desire and duty.
 That seems always to have been the case, and neither two thousand years of applying the Christian Great Commandment nor seventy years of the Communist experiment have succeeded in changing that moral outlook so as to impose the same moral duties and desires to strangers as we feel toward those we love.
 This tribalism is instinctive and begins the moment the infant turns to her mother and away from the stranger who tickles her chin.
 Our preference for our relations is genetically hard-wired as is our suspicion of “the other.”
 So we might as well face it.
 No moral system that ignores that natural human propensity can succeed.